-We currently perform our tests in our laboratories located in Redwood City, California, and San Diego, California.
+We currently perform clinical, research use only, and investigation use only tests in our laboratory located in Redwood City, California.
 Our Redwood City laboratory is certified pursuant to the Clinical Laboratory Improvement Amendments of 1988, or CLIA, accredited by the College of American Pathologists, or CAP, permitted by the New York State Department of Health, or NYSDOH, and licensed in California and four other states.
-Our San Diego laboratory is CAP-accredited, CLIA-certified and licensed in California.
-In addition, our Palo Alto, California laboratory is currently operated as a center for our research and technology development.
-We have also received CAP accreditation and IVD sample processing approval from the MHLW for our laboratory in Japan.
+We also perform research use only tests in our laboratory located in San Diego, California.
+In addition, our Redwood City, San Diego and Palo Alto, California laboratories are currently operated as centers for our research and technology development.